quasarframework/quasar-codesandbox/README.md

 ## Purpose

-The purpose of this template on Codesandbox is so developers can create more intricate examples of their code, like when using Axios, Vuex or other Vue plugins.
+The purpose of this template on Codesandbox is so developers can create more intricate examples of their code.
 These examples can then be used for both the training and/ or teaching of other devs on using Quasar and also for troubleshooting problems with the core dev team of Quasar.

 ## Usage